byuccl/ddr_rowhammer/experiments.md

 The goal of this experiment was to determine the defects that occur with the DRAM from radiation.
 We tested with the nexys video and antmicro datacenter boards.
-The results of our experiment are summarized [here](https://github.com/byuccl/ddr_rowhammer/tree/tr-ddrh-mjw/radiation_results#radiation-experiment-feedback) and the data from the bist we ran during this test is [here](https://github.com/byuccl/ddr_rowhammer/releases/tag/lansce_Dec2022).
+The results of our experiment are summarized [in this README](https://github.com/byuccl/ddr_rowhammer/tree/tr-ddrh-mjw/radiation_results#radiation-experiment-feedback) and the raw data from the bist we ran during this test is [here](https://github.com/byuccl/ddr_rowhammer/releases/tag/lansce_Dec2022).
+We parsed through the data, and all of our results are found in the [radiation_results](https://github.com/byuccl/ddr_rowhammer/tree/tr-ddrh-mjw/radiation_results) folder, where each log file shows how many errors occured reading memory,

 ![image](https://github.com/byuccl/ddr_rowhammer/assets/83432874/7e268e56-8f36-4a1d-9268-0aec8da942a3)